alejandrojuria/tightbinder/paper.md

 The library provides a stable API, but is still under development to incorporate new functionality.
 Future plans include additional routines to extract information from the models such as the pair distribution function $g(r)$, and rewriting core parts of the library in C++ to improve performance.
-For an up-to-date list of features, we recommend visiting the documentation website, where we will also provide a changelist for each new version.
+For an up-to-date list of features, we recommend visiting the (documentation website)[https://tightbinder.readthedocs.io], where we will also provide a changelist for each new version.